ravinderbhatoy/college-app/README.md

 - No authentication
 - No admin panel
 - All app content is currently static
-- Notices, timetable, and support content are demo data shaped around GNDEC’s structure
+- Notice, event, placement, timetable, and contact content are demo data shaped around GNDEC’s structure

 ## Next improvements

+- Add notice detail and event detail screens
+- Replace mock data with real college content sources
-- Connect notices and academic updates to a backend
+- Connect notices and placement updates to a backend
 - Add student login
-- Add attendance, results, and fee status
-- Add push notifications for urgent notices
+- Add push notifications for urgent notices and placement updates
-- Add direct links to official GNDEC web resources
-- Refine the visual design to better match GNDEC branding